jbosstools/jbosstools-fuse/ReadMe.md

-Fuse Plugins for Eclipse Repository
+JBoss Fuse Tooling for Eclipse - Repository
 ================

 This repository holds the tooling for Eclipse which was formerly known as Fuse IDE.